puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

 ### The agent node does not generate a certificate signing request or does not have a signed certificate

-If the pe-puppetserver service on the master is not fully started when you begin a quest, the certification signing request and certificate signing process may not complete.
+If the pe-puppetserver service on the Puppet server is not fully started when you begin a quest, the certification signing request and certificate signing process may not complete.
 In this case, use the `systemctl --all | grep pe-` command to validate that all PE services are fully started, then use the `quest` tool to restart the quest.